 Depending on the type of allergic rhinitis you have, your doctor may recommend medications.
 If you have perennial allergic rhinitis, you may need to take medication daily.
-If you have seasonal allergic rhinitis -- hay fever -- you may start medications a few weeks before the pollen season begins.
+If you have seasonal allergic rhinitis (hay fever) you may need to start taking your medications a few weeks before the pollen season begins.

-Antihistamines are available in both oral and nasal spray forms, and as prescription drugs and over-the-counter remedies.
-Over-the-counter antihistamines are short-acting and can relieve mild-to-moderate symptoms.
-All work by blocking the release of histamine in your body.
+Antihistamines work by blocking the release of histamine in your body.
+They are available in both oral and nasal spray forms, and as prescription drugs and over-the-counter remedies.
+Over-the-counter antihistamines are short-acting and can relieve mild to moderate symptoms.

-- Over-the-counter antihistamines -- Include diphenhydramine (Benadryl), chlorpheniramine (Chlor-Trimeton), clemastine (Tavist).
+- Over-the-counter antihistamines, including diphenhydramine (Benadryl), chlorpheniramine (Chlor-Trimeton), and clemastine (Tavist).
 These older antihistamines can cause sleepiness.
 Loratadine (Claritin), cetrizine (Zyrtec), and fexofenadine (Allegra) do not cause as much drowsiness as older antihistamines.

-- Prescription antihistamines -- These medications are longer-acting than over-the-counter antihistamines and are usually taken once a day.
+- Prescription antihistamines, longer-acting than over-the-counter antihistamines and are usually taken once a day.
 They include desloratadine (Clarinex).

 Many over-the-counter and prescription decongestants are available in pill or nasal spray form.
 They are often used with antihistamines.

-- Oral and nasal decongestants -- Include Sudafed, Actifed, Afrin, Neo-Synephrine.
+Oral and nasal decongestants include Sudafed, Actifed, Afrin, and Neo-Synephrine.
 Some decongestants may contain pseudoephedrine, which can raise blood pressure.
-People with high blood pressure or enlarged prostate should not take drugs containing pseudoephedrine.
+People with high blood pressure or an enlarged prostate should not take drugs containing pseudoephedrine.
 Using nasal decongestant sprays for more than 3 days can cause "rebound congestion," which makes congestion worse.
-Avoid using nasal decongestant sprays for more than 3 days in a row, unless your doctor tells you to.
-Do not use them if you have emphysema or chronic bronchitis.
+Avoid using nasal decongestant sprays for more than 3 days in a row unless your doctor tells you to.
+DO NOT use them if you have emphysema or chronic bronchitis.

-These prescription sprays reduce inflammation of the nose and help relieve sneezing, itching, and runny nose.
-It may take a few days to a week to see improvement in symptoms.
+Nasal corticosteroids are prescription sprays that reduce inflammation and help relieve sneezing, itching, and runny nose.
+They include:

 - Beclomethasone (Beconase)